bizquigs/aro-workshop-content/aro-content/index.md

 ![home-page-image](./assets/images/carahsoft-header.png){ align=center }

 ## Overview
 Join Red Hat® and Microsoft for a hands-on workshop with Azure Red Hat OpenShift® (ARO).
-During the event, Red Hat Cloud Services experts will guide you through the ARO architecture, and will answer your questions.
-Also, it’s your choice as you may follow the Operations or Developer track to get a feel for how ARO will work for your team and workloads.
+During the event, Red Hat Cloud Services experts will guide you through the ARO architecture and answer your questions.
+The workshop will cover both Operations and Developer activities, and will give the user a feel for how ARO will work for your team and workloads.

 **Who should attend:** This full-day, in-person workshop is ideal for developers, architects and operations engineers who need a flexible and proven platform to build, deploy and scale applications.